|This is an unofficial version.

 (d) mortgage, hypothecate, or pledge the real or personal property of the corporation, or both, to secure any money borrowed for the purposes of the corporation.

-(a) subject to The Hospitals Act, The Public Health Act, and any other Act of the Legislature and the regulations made thereunder, acquire, establish, erect, equip, maintain and conduct hospitals, homes for the care of elderly and infirm persons, boarding houses, recreational centres and other institutions devoted to the maintenance and welfare of homeless persons, orphans and neglected youth;
+(a) subject to The Health System Governance and Accountability Act, The Public Health Act, and any other Act of the Legislature and the regulations made thereunder, acquire, establish, erect, equip, maintain and conduct hospitals, homes for the care of elderly and infirm persons, boarding houses, recreational centres and other institutions devoted to the maintenance and welfare of homeless persons, orphans and neglected youth;

 (b) establish and conduct institutions for educational purposes;